doughahn/unofficial-opf-guides/docs/vtt/vtts-overview.md

 !!! failure "Cons"
     - Requires a fast computer with a large screen; the system requirements are more aligned with a computer game than a VTT
-    - Only works on Chrome, Firefox, Opera, or Edge with hardware acceleration enabled
+    - Requires use of browser that supports WebGL 2.0.
+Notably iPad or iPhone IOS versions earlier than 14.5 do not support this.
     - Technical / DevOps skills are required for setup and maintenance, or a monthly subscription with variable rates that can get expensive
-    - Accessibility is lacking for screen readers and colorblind players
+    - Accessibility is lacking for screen readers
     - Lack of native portability for PCs makes running games in Organized Play difficult
     - Constant updates mean the GM needs to keep their server and plugins maintained and can sometimes cause issues